-Children must be 4 years of age by September 1, of the year of entry, and reside in the Redford Union School District boundaries.
+Children must be 4 years of age by September 1, of the year of entry.
 Students selected for the Great Start Readiness Program, must meet guidelines as set forth by Michigan Department of Education (MDE).

 Redford Union School’s prekindergarten classroom curriculum is aligned with the National Early Childhood Standards and Michigan State Board of Education, Early Childhood Standards of Quality.
 To ensure fidelity to the standards, the early childhood programs are monitored through an inclusive and collaborative approach.
 The building principal and early childhood specialist monitors teaching and learning through the prekindergarten classroom visitation system, teacher evaluation, weekly collaboration, Professional Learning Communities, student assessments (Child Observation Record (COR)), and through a formalized process, the Program Quality Assessment (PQA).

 The recruitment, eligibility and selection of prekindergarten children and their families for Early Childhood programs within the Redford Union Schools (GSRP) is an ongoing process throughout the school year.
 As classes are filled to capacity, prioritization continues to be based on families having the most identifiable needs by established criteria.
 Consideration is taken as to how the risk factors negatively impact the child’s development or future educational success.
 Application to the program does not imply acceptance.
 A wait list is created by the above prioritization process and vacancies will be filled from the waiting list .

 - Child must be four (4) years old by September 1st, of the year he/she begins school.